-Property Auction: How to Buy a House in Distressed Sales and More
+Property Auction: Buying a House in Distressed Sales & More

 A property auction is an alternative way of buying a property in Singapore.
 It is the process of placing a property for bidding which is then sold to the highest bidder.

 Unlike in other countries where pre-registration is required, anyone can simply walk in to attend a property auction in Singapore.
 The time, venue and dates of the property auction can be found on the auctioneer’s website.

 You may consider buying from a property auction if you wish to clinch properties at lower valuations, which one would not have otherwise obtained from purchasing on the open market.

 Any type of property, whether residential (HDB or private), commercial or industrial, may be put on sale by auction.

 Properties may be put on auction for varying reasons, dependant on the type of property auction.

 Types of property auctions

 Generally, there are 5 main types of property auctions categorised by the profile of the seller in question: